 3. Timeshare Fees

-The new law requires that timeshare companies determine and publish their fees in accordance with the interim regulations.
+The new timeshare law requires that companies that sell vacation determine and publish their fees in accordance with the interim regulations.
 This will help to ensure that consumers are not charged hidden fees.

 Fees must be calculated by taking into account the costs of administration, maintenance, and operation of the timeshare property.
 In addition, any other charges must be specified in the timeshare agreement.